-Best 100% Kona Coffee
+Best 100% Kona Coffee Beans

 Good Morning!
 Welcome

-Choose your preferred flavor of highly caffeinated coffee from 12 of biggest and most well-known Kona coffee farms.
+Choose your preferred flavor of highly caffeinated coffee from 12 of biggest and most well-known Kona coffee bean farms.

-Our freshness promise “only” Premium Kona Coffee
+Our freshness promise “only” Hawaii 100% Kona Coffee beans

 What are you waiting for?

-Get ready to experience the truly amazing taste of Kona Coffee right now!
+Get ready to experience the truly amazing taste of Pure Kona Coffee Beans right now!

 Widely known as coffeehouses or cafés, establishments serving prepared coffee or other hot beverages have existed for over five hundred years.
 Coffee places in Mecca became a concern as platform for political gatherings to imams who banned them, and the drink, for Muslims between 1512 and 1524.
 In 1530 the original coffee-house served coffee in Damascus.
 The coffee-house in Constantinople was roasting coffee in 1475 for traders arriving from Damascus and Aleppo.
 Soon after, coffee-houses became part of the Ottoman Culture, spreading rapidly to all regions, Ottoman Empire.